-• Handle contaminated laundry as little as possible, with minimal agitation.
+Handle contaminated laundry as little as possible, with minimal agitation.
+Place wet contaminated laundry in leak-proof, labeled or color-coded containers before transport.
+Use either red bags or bags marked with the biohazard symbol for this purpose.

-- Place wet contaminated laundry in leak-proof, labeled or color-coded containers before transport.
-Use either red bags or bags marked with the biohazard symbol for this purpose. - Wear gloves and a gown when handling and/or sorting contaminated laundry.
+Wear the following PPE when handling and/or sorting contaminated laundry: